heroiclabs/nakama-docs/docs/runtime-code-basics.md

 The Lua runtime is a Lua 5.1-compatible implementation with a small set of additional packages backported from newer versions - see [available functions](#available-functions).
 For best results ensure your Lua modules and any 3rd party libraries are compatible with Lua 5.1.

-#### Go

-Go runtime available functionality depends on the version of Go each Nakama release is compiled with.
-This is usually the latest stable version at the time of release.
-Check server startup logging for the exact Go version used by your Nakama installation.

 !!!
 Note
     Lua runtime code cannot use the Lua C API or extensions.
 Make sure your code and any 3rd party libraries are pure Lua 5.1.

-#### JavaScript

-The JavaScript runtime is powered by the [goja library](https://github.com/dop251/goja) which currently only supports the JavaScript ES5 spec.

-### Available functions

 The Lua virtual machine embedded in the server uses a restricted set of Lua standard library modules.
 This ensures the code sandbox cannot tamper with operating system input/output or the filesystem.

-The list of available Lua modules are: base module, `math`, `string`, `table`, `bit32`, and a subset of `os` (only `clock`, `difftime`, `date`, and `time` functions).
+The list of available Lua modules are: base module, "math", "string", "table", "bit32", and a subset of "os" (only "clock", "difftime", "date", and "time" functions).

+#### Go

+Go runtime available functionality depends on the version of Go each Nakama release is compiled with.
+This is usually the latest stable version at the time of release.
+Check server startup logs for the exact Go version used by your Nakama installation.

 Go runtime code can make use of the full range of standard library functions and packages.

+#### JavaScript

+The JavaScript runtime is powered by the [goja VM](https://github.com/dop251/goja) which currently supports the JavaScript ES5 spec.

 The JavaScript runtime has access to the standard library functions included in the ES5 spec.